qped-eu/mass/src/tutorials/qped-coverage.md

 ![add](images/cov_additional.png)

-At last we can copy the json object on the right side and add it to the code block on the side of quarterfall.
+Finally, we can copy the json object on the right side and add it to the code block on the side of quarterfall.

 ![add](images/cov_finished.png)